Radim Zohorna

-Radim Zohorna (born 29 April 1996) is a Czech professional ice hockey player for the Toronto Marlies of the American Hockey League (AHL) while under contract with the Toronto Maple Leafs of the National Hockey League (NHL).
+Radim Zohorna (born 29 April 1996) is a Czech professional ice hockey player for Färjestad BK of the Swedish Hockey League (SHL).

 Playing career

 Zohorna made his Czech Extraliga debut playing with HC Kometa Brno during the 2014–15 Czech Extraliga season.

-Following his sixth season in the ELH in 2019–20, having set a career high with 10 goals, 12 assists and 22 points in 56 games with third-placed BK Mladá Boleslav, Zohorna was signed to a one-year, two-way contract with the Pittsburgh Penguins on 30 April 2020.
+He won the Czech Extraliga Championship with HC Kometa Brno in 2017 and 2018.
+In 2019–20, he set a career high with 10 goals, 12 assists and 22 points in 56 games with third-placed BK Mladá Boleslav.

+Following his sixth year in the Czech Extraliga, Zohorna was signed to a one-year, two-way contract with the Pittsburgh Penguins of the National Hockey League (NHL) on 30 April 2020.
 On 10 August 2020, Zohorna agreed to return to former Czech club BK Mladá Boleslav on loan until the commencement of the delayed 2020–21 North American season.

 Zohorna made his NHL debut for Pittsburgh on 25 March 2021 against the Buffalo Sabres.
 He scored his first NHL goal on his first shot in that game.

-On 2 October 2022, Zohorna was placed on waivers for the purpose to be sent down to the Wilkes-Barre/Scranton Penguins of the AHL for the 2022–23 season.
-However he was claimed the next day by the Calgary Flames.

-On 3 March 2023, the Flames traded Zohorna to the Toronto Maple Leafs in exchange for Dryden Hunt.
+In his first North American season, he split time between Pittsburgh, the Penguins' taxi squad and their American Hockey League (AHL) affiliate, the Wilkes-Barre/Scranton Penguins.
+Zohorna appeared in eight NHL games, scoring two goals and four points.
+During the 2021–22 season, Zohorna again played with Wilkes-Barre/Scranton for the majority of the season, making his NHL season debut on 2 January 2022, recording a point against the San Jose Sharks.
+He was returned to the AHL after the game.
+He finished the season with 12 goals and 21 points in 39 regular season games and two goals and five points in the playoffs in the AHL and two goals and six points in 17 games in the NHL.